-(1) Words and phrases used in these procedures and not otherwise defined in this document have the meanings they have in the policy.
+(1) Words and phrases not defined in this document have the meanings they have in the policy.

-authorised hedging instruments means financial instruments approved as such by the Chief cash investments means deposits, negotiable instruments and floating-rate securities issued by Australian deposit-taking institutions and Australian branches of international banks under the regulation of the
+authorised hedging instruments financial instruments approved as such by the Chief Financial cash investments deposits, negotiable instruments and floating-rate securities issued by Australian deposit-taking institutions and Australian branches of international banks under the regulation of the Australian

-Financial Officer in these procedures.
+Officer.

-Australian Prudential Regulation Authority (APRA).
+Prudential Regulation Authority (APRA).

-ICM means the Investment and Capital Management unit in financial services.
+ICM the Investment and Capital Management unit.